QuaCaTeam/quaca/docs/tutorials/newfeature.md

           "[PermittivityLorentzOhmic]") {
 };
 ```
-In this test case we want to test the constructors of our class.
+We simply test the constructors of our class.
 In the last two tutorials you have seen that QuaCa works in two ways: either you give it an input file or you define your own main function.
-Therefore we want to implement two constructors that look like this: one takes all the arguments directly
+Therefore we want to implement two constructors to check both of these features.
+One takes all the arguments directly
 ```cpp
 PermittivityLorentzOhmic(double eps_inf, double alpha_0, double omega_0, double gamma);
 ```